ieeevr/2024-test/attend/registration/index.md

     You must register for the conference to receive a VISA letter.
 There is a check box in the registration process that will then ask for more information needed for the VISA letter.
 Please fill this out promptly, and our registration administration will send you a VISA letter as soon as possible.
     </p>
     <p style="font-size: 20px;">
     The payment website shows content in Chinese by default.
-You may change the preferred language to English to access the English page.
+You may change the preferred language to English to access the English page. <a href="http://ieeevr.org/2023/assets/attend/Instruction_PaymentPage.pdf" target="_blank">Find the instrution here</a>
     </p>
     <p style="font-size: 20px;">
     <strong>Note: the payment is not available at 03:45-4:05 @ AoE (23:45-0:05 UTC/GMT +8), as it is the system maintenance time of the day.</strong>